Apo-Owo/.github/profile/README.md

 - **Secure Transactions:** Ensured security protocols for safe financial transactions.
 - **User-Friendly Interface:** Intuitive user interface for a smooth user experience.
 - **Transaction History:** Keep track of your transaction history and account balance.
-- **Notifications:** Receive real-time notifications for transactions and acount updates.
+- **Notifications:** Receive real-time notifications for transactions and account updates.

 ## Getting Started

-To get started with Apoowo, follow these steps:
+To get started with ApoOwo, follow these steps:

 1. **Clone the Repository:**
    ```bash